nuxt/docs/en/api/configuration-cache.md

 ---
-title: Configuration CACHE
+title: "API: The cache Property"
 description: Nuxt.js use lru-cache to allow cached components for better render performances
 ---

-# Cache
+# The cache Property

 > Nuxt.js use [lru-cache](https://github.com/isaacs/node-lru-cache) to allow cached components for better render performances